iyerhari5/P2-TrafficSignClassification/README.md

 augment the data with samples generated from the training set itself.
 For this I implemented functions to add translation, rotation, zooming and perspective projection on the images.

-Here is an example of an original image and 4 more images augmented with the described transformation.
+Here is an example of an original image and 4 more images generated with the described transformations from the original image.

 ![alt text][image5]

-The difference between the original data set and the augmented data set is the following ...
+The augmented dataset hence should be more robust to differences in the pose of the camera, centering and rotation in the images presented to the neural network.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.